 Achaval Ferrer Finca Altamira Malbec, Argentina

-The Finca Altamira Malbec by Achaval Ferrer comes from a single vineyard in the Uco Valley’s La Consulta district, sitting at an altitude of about 3,600 feet above sea level.
+The Finca Altamira Malbec by Achaval Ferrer comes from a single vineyard in the Uco Valley’s La Consulta district, sitting at an altitude of around 3,600 feet above sea level.

-The vineyard is notable for its stony, alluvial soils laced with limestone, which are well-draining and stress the vines just enough to produce concentrated, complex fruit.
-Combined with the Uco Valley’s intense daytime sun and sharply cooler nights, these conditions create grapes with thick skins, vibrant acidity, and deeply layered flavors.
+The vineyard is known for its stony, alluvial soils laced with limestone, which drain well and stress the vines just enough to produce concentrated, complex fruit.
+Add the Uco Valley’s intense daytime sun and sharply cooler nights, and you get grapes with thick skins, vibrant acidity, and deeply layered flavors.

 Wine Characteristics